yutarohtanaka/OpenScPCA-analysis/analyses/celltype-annotation-osteosarcoma/README.md

 ## Description

 Here, we perform cell type annotation for the samples in the Osteosarcoma snRNA-seq (SCPCP000017) dataset (n = 27) provided on the Alex's Lemonade Stand Open single-cell Pediatric Cancer Atlas (scPCA) portal.
 We describe and provide the scripts and intermediate files necessary to perform this analysis in this folder.
+We've aimed to make the scripts as transferable to other datasets as possible.

 ## Usage

 We assume that the data has first been downloaded as described below, and the working directory is at `~/OpenScPCA-analysis`.
 We recommend users perform this analysis in a virtual environment to prevent any library conflicts.

+0. **Environment Prep**
-0. install all requirements.
+install all requirements.
-    - `pip3 install -r analyses/celltype-annotation-osteosarcoma/requirements.txt`
+    - **`pip3 install -r analyses/celltype-annotation-osteosarcoma/requirements.txt`**
+1. **Doublet Removal**
-1. first, we remove all of the cells annotated as doublets. the output files will be stored as `results/step1-processing/{sample-id}.h5ad` files. the statistics for this step will be saved in `results/step1-processing/processing_stats.csv`.
+first, we remove all of the cells annotated as doublets. the output files will be stored as `results/step1-processing/{sample-id}.h5ad` files. the statistics for this step will be saved in `results/step1-processing/processing_stats.csv`.
+    - **`python3 analyses/celltype-annotation-osteosarcoma/scripts/step1-preprocessing.py`**
+2. **Scoring Cell Type Gene Sets** next, we run AUCell per sample on the cell type marker gene sets to score the nuclei on the cell types we broadly expect to see in this dataset. we use the `results/step1-processing/{sample-id}.h5ad` files as input, and we will score these and save them as `results/step2-processing/{sample-id}.csv` files. additionally, we generate a `results/step2-processing/{sample-id}.png` file with the UMAP visualization of the sample, coloured with clustering performed and scoring-based cell types.
-    - `python3 analyses/celltype-annotation-osteosarcoma/scripts/step1-preprocessing.py`
+    - **`python3 analyses/celltype-annotation-osteosarcoma/scripts/step2-celltype-aucell.py`**
-2.
+3. **Orthogonal Validation of Cell Type Annotations**

+4. **Annotation of Malignant Cells**
+5. **Post-Processing, Compilation**

 ## Input files